LogtalkDotOrg/logtalk3/manuals/_sources/refman/directives/include_1.rst.txt

 predicates.
 In the latter case, the file should be specified using an absolute path or using library notation (which expands to a full path).

-When the main file contains an :ref:`directives_encoding_1` directive, included files are opened using the same text encoding.
+Included files may contain an :ref:`directives_encoding_1` directive, which may specify the same encoding of the main file or a different encoding.

 .. warning::